 The Company's primary objective for 2020 is to manage through the downturn and continue to support our primary markets, listed above, by providing best in class incineration products and services.
-The Company believes that the clean technology industry will remain an integral component of resource development over the medium and long term and that the Company will be well positioned given its focus on top-tier service, quality, logistics management and technology.
+The Company believes that the clean technology industry will remain an integral component of resource development and that the Company will be well positioned given its focus on top-tier service, quality, logistics management and technology over the long-term.